Examples of our antique clock restoration and conservation work

-We undertake and specialise in the restoration of antique longcase clocks in particular, but we do repair all antique clocks from small domestic items up to and including clocks from churches, cathedrals, country homes and other large buildings.
+We undertake and specialise in the restoration of antique longcase clocks, but we do repair all antique clocks from small domestic items up to and including clocks from churches, cathedrals, country homes and other large buildings.
+This includes

-- This includes long case clocks (grandfather clocks), bracket clocks, Vienna regulators, French and American mantle clocks, wall clocks ...
+- Long case clocks (grandfather clocks), bracket clocks, Vienna regulators, French and American mantle clocks, wall clocks ...

-- We can repair all types of antique clock movements, French movements, Fusee including the making replacement parts, wheel cutting ...
+- Clock movements, French movements, Fusee including the making replacement parts, wheel cutting...

-As you can see the clock has fallen apart completely, this is partly due to the weight of the clock, these early clocks were made from oak then veneered over with walnut and after a period of time the glue on the blocks holding the case together crystallise, the movement has received a heavy knock and is badly bent and broken.
+As you can see the clock has fallen apart.
+This is partly due to the weight of the clock as they are made from oak then veneered over with walnut and after a period of time the glue on the blocks holding the case together crystallises and looses its adhersion.
+The movement has received a heavy knock and is badly bent and broken.

 The insurance value of these clocks generally exceeds £20,000 therefore they are certainly worth having restored well.

-A clock rather similar to this was sold by P A Oxley in Wiltshire you can see a picture of the clock above.
-This clock sold for £22,500
+A clock rather similar to this was sold by P A Oxley in Wiltshire for £22,500

 This clock was in a particularly bad way, the dial was broken and the movement had a bent winding shaft and the main shaft arbor was missing completely, the movement also had other broken wheels and shafts, the marble base was also broken and cracked.